StardustDL/generator-oj-problem/README.md

 $ ../gop pack
 ```

+Addition:
-If you have addition files (such as images), add to `/data/` directory, and all files in this directory will be packed.
+- If you have addition files (such as images), add to `/extra/` directory, and all files in this directory will be packed.
+- Use `--help` to see more information about this tool.

 Have fun!